satellite-image-deep-learning/techniques/README.md

 * [Codebase for multi class land cover classification with U-Net](https://github.com/jaeeolma/lulc_ml) accompanying a masters thesis, uses Keras
 * [Land cover classification of Sundarbans satellite imagery using K-Nearest Neighbor(K-NNC), Support Vector Machine (SVM), and Gradient Boosting classification algorithms with Python](https://towardsdatascience.com/land-cover-classification-in-satellite-imagery-using-python-ae39dbf2929) with [repo](https://github.com/syamkakarla98/Satellite_Imagery_Analysis)
 * [dubai-satellite-imagery-segmentation](https://github.com/ayushdabra/dubai-satellite-imagery-segmentation) -> due to the small dataset, image augmentation was used
+* [U-Net for Semantic Segmentation on Unbalanced Aerial Imagery](https://towardsdatascience.com/u-net-for-semantic-segmentation-on-unbalanced-aerial-imagery-3474fa1d3e56) -> using the Dubai dataset

 ### Semantic segmentation - buildings, rooftops & solar panels
 * [Semantic Segmentation on Aerial Images using fastai](https://medium.com/swlh/semantic-segmentation-on-aerial-images-using-fastai-a2696e4db127) uses U-Net on the Inria Aerial Image Labeling Dataset of urban settlements in Europe and the United States, and is labelled as a building and not building classes (no repo)